Rk222-Dash/Message_Gen_Program/README.md

-basic javaScript program to generate random messages
+basic javaScript program to generate random responses to the question "what will it take to finish this porject?"